Table of Contents

 Social environmental control

-If the patient has any form of aggressive behavior or self-injurious behavior the treatment here is to reinforce the evasion mechanisms.
+If the patient has any form of aggressive or self-injurious behavior the treatment of choice is to reinforce the evasion mechanisms.

 Modulation of physical discomfort